-The majority of the people who join driving schools are on their way to get their driving licenses for the first time.
-However, some drivers also return to the driving schools years after graduation to learn again!
+The majority of the people who join driving schools are on their way to getting their driving licenses for the first time.
+However, some drivers also return to the driving schools years after graduation to get refresher driving course again.

 Anyway, coming back to relearn the courses you already learned is referred to as taking a refresher course.
 In other words, you are refreshing your mind.